-- 02.1 cause annoyance to neighbours; - 02.2 be likely to occasion any fire or explosion; - 02.3 emit exhalation, fumes, vapours, gases, dust or emit noxious or offensive odours into the atmosphere that may cause damage or are injurious to health; - 02.4 cause annoyance by way of noise - 04.
+- 02. The commercial activity carried out in the premises or things stored within the premises shall not:- - 02.1 cause annoyance to neighbours; - 02.2 be likely to occasion any fire or explosion; - 02.3 emit exhalation, fumes, vapours, gases, dust or emit noxious or offensive odours into the atmosphere that may cause damage or are injurious to health; - 02.4 cause annoyance by way of noise - 04.
 Any commercial activity which carried out from any premises or outside a premises is regulated under these regulations.